sirduney/dunes-cli/README.md

 ### Launch your own RPC

-In order to inscribe, you will need to have access to a Dodgecoin RPC.
+In order to inscribe, you will need to have access to a Dogecoin RPC.
 For example: [https://getblock.io/](https://getblock.io/) provides a service to get access to an RPC.
 You will need that for the configuration.

 ## Setup